AztecProtocol/aztec-connect/documentation/src/docs/recover_account.md

 This method allows a user to recover their account to the trusted third party they selected during account creation.
-It is the responsability of the third party to construct a new proof that returns the account control to a public key the user controls and revokes the third party access.
+It is the responsibility of the third party to construct a new proof that returns the account control to a public key the user controls and revokes the third party access.

 @spec sdk.ts recoverAccount